 SECTION 11.010.
 APPLICATION.
-The Planning Commission may authorize variances or exceptions to requirements of this ordinance.
+Variances or exceptions to requirements of this ordinance may be authorized in accordance with Article 7 of the Zoning Ordinance and this section.
 Application for a variance or an exception shall be made by a petition of the developer stating fully the grounds of the application and the facts relied upon by the petitioner.
 The petition shall be filed with the tentative plan.
 A variance or exception may be granted only in the event that all the following circumstances exist: